sourcemeta/learnjsonschema.com/content/2020-12/validation/minLength.markdown

     keyword: format
 ---

-The `minLength` keyword is used to specify the minimum length of a string.
+The `minLength` keyword is used to specify the minimum length of a string instance.
 It defines the minimum number of characters that a valid string must have to satisfy the schema.

 * Applies only to string data types.
 * Value must be a non-negative integer.